microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/user-get-mailboxsettings.md

 ---

 #### Response

-The response includes only the automatic replies settings.
+The following is an example of the response, which includes only the automatic replies settings.
 Note: The response object shown here might be shortened for readability.

 <!-- {
   "blockType": "response",
   "truncated": true,